 Be prepared and stay safe.
 Nothing is more important than the safety of the public, first responders and our employees.
 We encourage you to stay connected with your county Offices of Emergency Services and follow the directions of your local First Responders.
 If you are asked to evacuate, shut off your gas and electricity to prevent any further damage.

 At PG&E our first commitment is to our customers and communities that have been impacted by wildfires.
-As part of that commitment, we are offering credit relief for customers who lost their home or business in the recent 2018 wildfires.
-PG&E has suspended all customer disconnections and credit and collection activities in the areas affected by the fires.
+As part of that commitment, we are offering credit relief for customers who lost their home or business in the recent 2018 wildfires by temporarily suspending disconnections, waiving re-establishment deposits and offering flexible payment arrangements for previous account balances.

 Each customer within the fire-damage zones designated by CAL FIRE who needs new or changed service from PG&E will be assigned a PG&E representative to help with new or modified gas or electric service.